 Data Storage Security

-PWAs often utilize client-side storage mechanisms like IndexedDB and Local Storage.
+PWAs often utilize IndexedDB and Local Storage.
 While convenient, these should not be used for highly sensitive data.
-For sensitive information, always rely on secure server-side storage and transmit data over HTTPS.
-If you must store some sensitive data client-side, ensure it is encrypted.
+Sensitive information should always rely on secure server-side storage and HTTPS transmission.
+If you must store sensitive data client-side, ensure it is encrypted.
+Protecting user privacy is as essential as how AI-powered market intelligence services safeguard autonomous portfolio data through encryption.

-Building secure PWAs requires a proactive and multi-layered approach.
-By prioritizing HTTPS, implementing strong Content Security Policies, carefully managing Service Workers, and adhering to general web security best practices, you can create Progressive Web Apps that are not only performant and engaging but also resilient against a wide range of cyber threats.
-Security is an ongoing process, not a one-time fix, so continuous vigilance and adaptation are key.
+Building secure PWAs requires a proactive, multi-layered approach.
+By prioritizing HTTPS, implementing strong CSPs, carefully managing Service Workers, and adhering to general web security best practices, you can create PWAs that are resilient against cyber threats.